 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-Last month, Jabil sponsored a packaging trends survey focusing on the inevitable shift from traditional retail to e-commerce channels and explored how brands can support a successful transition to stay ahead of the curve.
+In 2017, Jabil sponsored an e-commerce packaging trends survey focusing on the inevitable shift from traditional retail to e-commerce channels and explored how brands can support a successful transition to stay ahead of the curve.
 Conducted by Dimensional Research, a third-party research firm, the survey was designed to reveal the evolving packaging considerations of brands as the new retail reality extends from store shelves to an online setting.

 e-Commerce Packaging Trends Survey Demographics

 Representing management and executive-level decision-makers in such sectors as consumer packaged goods, food and beverage, industrial, consumer health products and electronics, more than 200 manufacturing professionals responsible for packaging decisions participated in the e-commerce packaging trends survey, primarily from mid-size to large companies in the U.S.